Our 300hr Ashtanga Vinyasa Yoga Teacher Training

 Teach a 60 to 90 minute Vinyasa flow class with clarity of intention and strong sequencing style

-Develop your yoga asana, pranayama and meditation practice, increasing strength, flexibility and focus
+Develop your yoga asana practice, increasing strength, flexibility and focus

-Be familiar with the main teachings of Patanjali’s Yoga Sutras and to be confident connected these teachings to your classes and intentions
+Be familiar with the main teachings of Patanjali’s Yoga Sutras and to be confident connecting these teachings to your classes and intentions

 Be able to adjust postures safely with confidence

 3.30-5.30 Anatomy and Alignment

 *example schedule, subject to change under needs of students and lead teacher

 Classes are all day Sunday to Friday with Saturday off

 Your morning asana class will be focused on you learning The Ashtanga Primary Series as a foundation for your development as a teacher.
 The first 2 weeks of your course you will be led through the whole series by your lead teacher and be adjusted and corrected by the assistant.
 When the group is ready, you will transition into the more traditional Mysore, self practice style of Ashtanga Yoga.
 The practice is geared towards both experienced Ashtangis and those not so familiar with the series, self practice is an excellent way to work with our students individually.